Dvillars/Word-Counter/README.md

   - *input:* this is an example
   - *input2:* example
   - *output:* True
-- next have it count how many it can find
+- next have it find with no partial word grabs
   - *input:* this is an example
-  - *input2:* is
+  - *input2:* his
-  - *output:* 2
+  - *output:* false
-- finally with no partial word grabs
+- finally have it count how many it can find
   - *input:* this is an example
   - *input2:* is
   - *output:* 1